2018 Year-End Tax Planning for Individuals

-Legislation enacted in 2008 modified the provisions affecting the exclusion of the gain.
 For sales or exchanges after December 31, 2008, a portion of the gain attributable to a period when the residence is not used as a principal residence will not be eligible for the exclusion.
 Periods of ineligible use prior to January 1, 2009, will not be considered.

 Planning Suggestions: If you want to sell your principal residence but are unable to do so because of unfavorable market conditions, you can rent it for up to three years after the date you move out and still qualify for the exclusion.
-However, any gain attributable to prior depreciation claimed during the rental period will be taxed at a maximum 25% rate.
+However, any gain attributable to prior depreciation claimed during the rental period will be taxed at a maximum 25 percent rate.

-If you own appreciated rental property that you wish to sell in the future, you should consider moving into the property to convert it to your principal residence.
+If you own appreciated rental property that you wish to sell in the future, you may consider moving into the property to convert it to your principal residence.
 You will need to live in the property for at least two of the five years preceding the sale of the property.
 As long as you haven’t sold another principal residence for the two years prior to the sale, a portion of the gain is excluded.
-Any gain attributable to prior depreciation claimed will be taxed at a maximum 25% rate.
+Any gain attributable to prior depreciation claimed will be taxed at a maximum 25 percent rate.

 The sale of a principal residence does not qualify for the exclusion if during the five-year period prior to the sale, the property was acquired in a tax-free like-kind exchange.

 A sale of depreciable personal property at a gain generates ordinary income to the extent of any depreciation recapture.
 This ordinary income is fully taxable in the year of sale even if no sales proceeds are received in that year.